Project Archives

 Trove Digital Archive

 The National Library of Australia's Trove project has digitised millions of pages from Australian newspapers dating back to the early nineteenth century.
-The NHI Archive has systematically searched this collection for UFO-related coverage, identifying 2,580 clippings across 203 individual newspapers.
+The archive has systematically searched this collection for UFO-related coverage, identifying 2,580 clippings across 203 individual newspapers.
 The earliest dates to 1839; the most recent to 2015.

 These are mainstream press reports: news articles, wire service stories, letters to the editor, and editorial commentary.
 They show how Australian journalists covered aerial phenomena across nearly two centuries, from colonial-era sky mysteries through the flying saucer era to modern UAP reporting.